Ebandzz/Smart-Mirror/index.md

 # First Milestone 😁

 My first milestone was setting up the base for my project.
 Firstly, I set up my raspberry pi and connected it to my monitor.
 Then, I set up the raspberrypi to raspi in order to ping my IP address.
 After, I got SSH, VNC, and Visual studio for my code and connected that to my SSH.
 This step was neccessary because it allowes me to make or chanage any code I need fof my project.
 Lastly, I installed Magic Mirror, which is a Node JS Application.
-Magic Mirror assisterd in generating the base I need for my project.
+Magic Mirror assisted in generating the base I need for my project.
 With it, I can chan ge or add codes to make my smart mirror suitable for me.

   <iframe width="650" height="365" src="https://www.youtube.com/embed/HZR-vvzeD9Q" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+#